ermongroup/cs228-notes/inference/map/index.md

 ## Linear programming-based approaches

 Although graphcut-based methods recover the exact MAP assignment, they are only applicable in certain restricted classes of MRFs.
-The algorithms we will see next solve the MAP problem approximately, but can applied in much larger classes of graphical models.
+The algorithms we will see next solve the MAP problem approximately, but apply to much larger classes of graphical models.

 ### Linear programming